fpcorso/litesurveys-wordpress-plugin/readme.txt

 == Screenshots ==

-1. An example LiteSurveys slidein.
+1. An example LiteSurveys slide-in survey.
 2. The settings page within the WordPress plugin.

 == Changelog ==